Thoughtful Leaders show up in many different ways.

 Perhaps you know you do your best work when you have time to process your thoughts.
 Or you’re fine in impromptu settings, but relish time afterwards to think about what was said.
 You may know that you get your best recharge when you have time to yourself.
 Maybe you have taken a personality type assessment like Myer-Briggs that identified you as an introvert on the introvert-extrovert spectrum.
 It truly is a spectrum and most of us flex as needed for different situations.

-The fact is that Quiet Leaders show up in many different ways.
+The fact is that Thoughtful Leaders show up in many different ways.

 - Active listeners

 - Hold more inside than expressed

 - Speak freely when passionate about a topic

 - Confident in what they know but may not vocalize it

 - Comfortable opening up to a small number of close colleagues and friends

 - Best when they have time to themselves to think and re-energize

 Professionally, Thoughtful Leaders often exhibit the above traits and can be: